Artistic leader

 Ewald Danel

-Ewald Danel studied the violin and conducting at the Ostrava Conservatory and the Academy of Performing Arts in Bratislava.
-He attended a conducting course with Prof. Karl Österreicher and a choir conducting course with Prof. Jan Wierszyłowski and completed his doctoral studies with Prof. Bohdan Warchal.
-After his studies he was Concertmaster of the Slovak Radio Symphony Orchestra and the Slovak National Theatre Orchestra for two years.
-Since 1985 he has been the Concertmaster of the Slovak Philharmonic Orchestra with which he also appears as soloist and conductor.
+studied the violin and conducting at the Ostrava Conservatory and the Academy of Performing Arts in Bratislava.
+He attended a conducting course with K. Österreicher and a choir conducting course with J. Wierszyłowski and completed his doctoral studies with B. Warchal.
+After his studies he was Concertmaster of the Slovak Radio Symphony Orchestra and the Slovak National Theatre Orchestra.
+Since 1985 he has been the Concertmaster of the Slovak Philharmonic Orchestra.
 In 2001 he took over the position of Artistic Leader of the Slovak Chamber Orchestra.

-As the concertmaster of the Slovak Chamber Orchestra he initiated the Church Music Cycle and introduced the idea of concerts for the disabled.
-He repeatedly performs Dvořák’s Biblical Songs as a project open to a wide range of interested people, e.g. at the Pohoda festival (2018) with the participation of over 250 singers.
-An important part of his artistic activities is targeting long-term cooperation with various church and amateur choirs and music ensembles in the role of conductor, organizer and author of spiritual music.
+As the artistic leader of the Slovak Chamber Orchestra, he initiated the foundation of Hommage à Bohdal Warchal concerts, concerts in churches, concerts for people with disabilities, the creation of new compositions and many extraordinary projects such as this season’s Hommage à Viliam Farkaš and Joseph Kun or Concert Without Applause.
+He repeatedly performed Dvořák’s Biblical Songs as a project designed for a wide spectrum of interested people, e.g. at the Pohoda festival (2018) with the participation of over 250 singers.
+An important part of his artistic activities is targeting long-term cooperation with amateur church choirs and music ensembles as conductor, organiser and author of spiritual music.